Zamiell/racing-plus/docs/bugs.md

 <br>

-## Bugs with Babies Mod
+## Bugs with The Babies Mod

-- Touching an enemy with -0- baby makes you lose the free devil deal.
+- Touching an enemy with -0- Baby (invulnerability) makes you lose the free devil deal.
 (Reported by TNTerminator)

 <br>